 Making health data ready for research

 Data4Life is a nonprofit organization working towards its vision of a world where health data is comprehensively, digitally, and securely available for research and directly impacts the prevention, diagnosis, and treatment of diseases.
-At Data4Life’s locations in Potsdam, Berlin and Singapore, the international team of over 100 people of more than 30 different nationalities is working to turn this vision into reality.
+At Data4Life’s locations in Potsdam, Berlin and Singapore, the international team aims to turn this vision into reality.

-In collaboration with leading public health institutions, esteemed medical experts, and renowned research facilities throughout the world, Data4Life specifically works to digitalize health research.
-Therefore, the organization’s efforts are focused on two core areas: public health and personalized medicine.
+In collaboration with leading public health institutions, esteemed medical experts, and renowned research facilities throughout the world, Data4Life’s specific goal is to digitalize health research.

 Data privacy and data security are always prioritized.

 Currently, Data4Life is working on two core projects:

 In collaboration with the Hasso Plattner Institute for Digital Health at Mount Sinai (HPI.MS), Data4Life is developing the AI-enabled multimodal health data platform “AI-Ready Mount Sinai” (AIR.MS), which connects patient data, previously highly isolated and often difficult to access, from different clinical departments at Mount Sinai Hospital.